shuhari-io/shuhari-io.github.io/_posts/2014-11-18-fixing-our-development-environment.md

 I should start by saying that my PC is a Windows machine.
 I like Windows for personal use and tolerate it for software development.
 For most web projects I use [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to run everything in an Ubuntu virtual machine.
 That way I can code and view my site in Windows, but still have everything running on Linux.

+Using Vagrant means that I always start my development with a clean box that is solely devoted to that project.
+I don't need to worry about alternate installations for software packages getting mixed up, or messing up my box somehow.
+If that happens, I just delete my machine and start it up again.
+Vagrant also allows anyone else that joins my project to start from an identical machine and development environment.
+While this can complicate some initial setups, it makes continued and shared development way easier.

-Unfortunately, Windows as my host machine proved to be the biggest obstacle here.
-The Angular setup provided in that post uses npm to handle dependencies. npm (no you don't capitalize it, even at the beginning of a sentence) makes a few assumptions in its implementation that don't play well with the Windows file system.
+Unfortunately, running Vagrant on Windows with Angular proved to be a much bigger obstacle than I expected.
+The Angular setup provided in that post ***what post?*** uses [npm](https://www.npmjs.org/) to handle dependencies. npm (no you don't capitalize it, even at the beginning of a sentence) makes a few assumptions in its implementation that don't play well with the Windows file system.

 ## Sharing Folders with a VM